Come Lavare la Lana Merino a Mano: Guida Completa per un Trattamento Delicato

 5. Storage and Maintenance

-After washing, it is important to store merino wool properly:
+After washing, it is important to store merino wool correctly:

-• Store the garments in a dry and cool place, away from humidity and heat sources.
+• Store garments in a dry and cool place, away from humidity and heat sources.

-• Avoid thin hangers, which could deform the fabric; it's better to fold the garment and place it on a shelf.
+• Avoid thin hangers that could deform the fabric; it's better to fold the garment and store it on a shelf.

-• Protect against moth formation, using lavender or cedar sachets inside the wardrobe.
+• Protect against moth formation by using lavender or cedar sachets inside the wardrobe.

 Conclusion

-Washing merino wool by hand is the best way to preserve its beauty and functionality over time.
+Hand washing merino wool is the best way to preserve its beauty and functionality over time.
 With small precautions, such as using lukewarm water, a gentle detergent, and proper drying, you can keep your garments in perfect condition for years.
-Taking care of merino wool means enhancing an ecological, durable, and incredibly comfortable fabric.
+Taking care of merino wool means valuing an ecological, durable, and incredibly comfortable fabric.